boolean-uk/csharp-tdd-todo-list/tdd-todo-list.CSharp.Main/Solution item/DomainModel.md

 I want to be able to change the status of a task by providing its ID.
 I want to be able to see the date and time that I created each task.

+Ï just read all the requirements and not the whole task description, therefore i have not done the Core task first, but i have combined the Core and Extenstion requirements in my code.
+Hope that it is okay, next time i will read the assignment correctly:)!

 Task == Job, because of the Task.cs already existing

 | Classes         | Methods                                     | Scenario											 | Outputs   |